mliebelt/pgn-viewer/readme.md

   * board: Access to the inner board, that uses a chess object
   * moves: inner structure of each move, the linking of them, and how to find the next and previous moves.

+## Public site

+See the documentation on the public site (PgnViewerJS)[http://mliebelt.bplaced.net/pgnvjs/] for the current state, some working examples, and a little bit background.